Frequently Asked Questions at North Georgia Veterinary Specialists

 Q: What do I do if my pet is experiencing an emergency?

 A: At North Georgia Veterinary Specialists, we work with your primary care veterinarian to provide 24-hour emergency care for pets.
 If your pet is experiencing a medical emergency, please contact your primary care veterinarian first.
-If your vet’s office is closed, bring your pet directly to NGVS.
-You don’t need a referral for your pet to be treated in our emergency room.
+If your vet’s office is closed or cannot handle the emergency, bring your pet directly to NGVS.
+You don’t need a referral to treat your pet in our emergency room.
 You will, however, be required to continue the treatment of your pet’s condition by your primary care veterinarian unless it is determined by all parties involved that it is in your pet’s best interest to be transferred to the care of one of our specialists.

 Q: How do I get a referral?

-A: Simply ask your primary care veterinarian for a referral.
-After your veterinarian calls, faxes or emails the referral, we’ll call you to make an appointment.
+A: Ask your primary care veterinarian for a referral.
+After your veterinarian calls, faxes, or emails the referral, we’ll call you to make an appointment.

 Q: My pet is having surgery – what can I expect?

-A: Since procedures vary, your pet’s surgeon will go over the details of your pet’s surgery in advance, so you’ll know exactly what to expect and can ask questions.
+A: Since procedures vary, your pet’s surgeon will review the details of your pet’s surgery in advance, so you’ll know exactly what to expect and can ask questions.
 Your pet cannot have any food after 9 pm the evening before.
 Water is ok.
 We’ll try to give you a realistic estimate of when your pet will have his/her procedure.
-However, emergencies or additional procedures on other pets may mean that your pet’s procedure will be delayed well into the day.
-We’ll call you with a status report as soon as your pet is out of the operating room and in recovery.
+However, emergencies or additional procedures on other pets may mean your pet’s procedure will be delayed well into the day.
+We’ll call you with a status report when your pet is out of the operating room and recovering.
 You’re welcome to visit your pet if your pet is going to be hospitalized for a prolonged time after surgery.

 Q: What can I expect at my pet’s first rehabilitation appointment?

 A: Your pet’s first rehabilitation appointment will be a comprehensive evaluation, and it takes about an hour.
-The therapist will take a detailed history of your pet’s problems and limitations, perform a physical exam, formulate an individualized rehabilitation plan, and discuss that plan of care with you.
-Some type of hands-on treatment may also be provided at this first appointment.
+The therapist will take a detailed history of your pet’s problems and limitations, perform a physical exam, formulate an individualized rehabilitation plan, and discuss that care plan with you.
+Some hands-on treatment may also be provided at this first appointment.

 Q: How much do services cost at NGVS?

-A: For an emergency visit, there is a $140 emergency consultation fee.
-Specialty appointments are $145 to $175, depending on the specialty (this is for the initial consultation; diagnostics, treatments, and medications are additional, and payment is due at the time of service).
+A: For an emergency visit, there is a $155 emergency consultation fee.
+Specialty appointments are $145 to $195, depending on the specialty.
+This is for the initial consultation only.
+Any diagnostic tests, treatments, and medications are additional, and payment is due at the time of service).
 If your pet is admitted to the hospital, we’ll provide you with an itemized estimate of the anticipated charges, and a deposit of the low end of that estimate is required for hospitalization.
 Payment of the balance is due at the time of discharge.

 Q: What are my payment options?